 Weekly Roundup #46: Travel, Tech and Social Media

-Until next time, we wish you a lovely weekend!
+Until the next time, enjoy your weekend!

 Trends and Insights

 Gen Z Travelers: More Open to Influence and Inspiration Than Other Generations:

 New insights released yesterday by Expedia Group Media Solutions, the advertising arm of Expedia Group, illustrate the behaviors, attitudes, and influences of younger travelers around the world, and shine a light on how Generation Z is redefining the rules of engagement for travel marketers.
 Presented at The Phocuswright Conference, the findings reveal that Gen Z are deal-driven, frequent travelers who embrace the YOLO (you only live once) mentality and have a passion for activities and bucket list experiences.
 Gen Z travelers are taking 2.8 leisure trips per year, which is just behind Millennials (3 leisure trips per year), indicating that travel is already a priority for this generation.
 Seeking the best deals and most value for their money is universal amongst travelers of all ages, but especially for Gen Z, who are not yet or just starting to be financially independent.

 Outbound Travel From Mainland China to Surpass US by 2030: